Piotray/my-cv-project/README.md

 # This is My Briefly CV
 Welcome to My Briefly CV!
-This web application provides a concise overview of my skills and experiences as a candidate.
+This web application offers a creative and concise overview of my skills and experiences as a candidate.
 It's designed to give you a quick and interactive insight into my professional expertise.

 ## Introduction
 My Briefly CV is a web application that highlights my key skills, experiences, and other pertinent details about my candidacy.
 It's designed to be a quick reference that provides potential employers and collaborators with a snapshot of who I am and what I bring to the table.

 ## Features
-Interactive Cards: Flip through cards to reveal different skills and experiences.
+**Interactive Cards**: Flip through cards to reveal different skills and experiences.
-Clean Design: A user-friendly interface that makes navigation easy.
+**Clean Design**: A user-friendly interface that makes navigation easy.
-Responsive Layout: Accessible on various devices including desktops, tablets, and smartphones.
+**Responsive Layout**: Accessible on various devices including desktops, tablets, and smartphones.

 ## Installation
 Clone the repository: